 How Long Can a Patient Stay in Rehab?

-When you are at a Singer Island drug rehab, you will normally remain at the treatment center for 28 to 30 days.
+When you are at a Singer Island drug rehab facility, you will normally remain at the treatment center for 28 to 30 days.
 Most treatment centers offer programs that last for 30, 60 or 90 days.
 If you need additional support, you can use sober living or a halfway house as well.

 What Are the 6 Routes of Drug Addiction?